XiaoweiOu/gbbCalibPackage/source/gbbCalibration/scripts/fullrunscripts/README.md

+fullrun.py Documentation

 fullrun.py runs the gbbcalibration entire workflow.
-The flow can be adjusted in main function. (fullrun.py can run locally or be submitted to SLURM)
+(fullrun.py can run locally or be submitted to SLURM)

-You need to have/set a workspace folder that fullrun.py dumps all the output.
-This set as the BaseDir.

-Make sure you set the configPaths to your desired configfiles.
-Set your reweighted files in run_GbbTupleAna_Calib.cfg to be "reweighted_mu_out.root" and "reweighted_nmu_out.root" (absolute path?)

-It is parallelised, and the number of parallel run_gbbtupleAna can be adjusted at maxnumberofprocess global variable.

-batchfullrun.slr is the SLURM job script that is submitted to run fullrun.py.
-Make sure the number of core per node matches the parallel setting in fullrun.py. fullrun.py is 1 parallel progam with multi-process.

-You need to setup the environment(ROOT, gbbCalibration package) that fullrun.py can run locally.
-Then SLURM can run in the same environment.

-run_submit.sh is the submit command/script that add this job to job queue.
+The purpose of this script is to achieve gbbCalibration code automation.
+That it takes input txt files for run_GbbtupleAna in one folder, and output scalefactor and histograms in along the way.

+By default, user supply the input txt files(everything for one full run, data and mc ) in `gbbCalibPackage/run/InputTxt`. fullrun.py will output everything that gbbCalibration package outputs in `gbbCalibPackage/run/workspace`

+WorkFlow:

+1. Setup the working envirnment as specified in gbbCalibration package.(section Installation and setup)

+Make sure `run_gbbTupleAna` can execute in command line.

+2.Modify the configs as follows:

+2.1 change (in data/config folder) the `run_GbbTupleAna_Calib.cfg` setting of the following:
+`JetPtEtaReweightingFile <path to gbbCalibPackage>/run/workspace/reweightedFile/reweighted_nmu_out.root JetPtEtaReweightingFileInclusive <path to gbbCalibPackage>/run/workspace/reweightedFile/reweighted_mu_out.root`

+2.2 change (in data/config folder) `config_Calib_SF.cfg` setting of the following `InputFile   <path to gbbCalibPackage>/run/workspace/crossChecked/crosschecked-out.root`

+3. Put input txt files (all of them for a full run, data and mc) to in `gbbCalibPackage/run/InputTxt`

+4. remove directory `gbbCalibPackage/run/workspace` if it exist. it will be created and be filled with outputs.

+5. adjust  `MaxProcesses` global variable in fullrun.py MaxProcesses is the number of run_gbbTupleAna to run in parallel.

+For example:
+`MaxProcesses= 32` means 32 run_gbbTupleAna is running in parallel and each is processing one .txt input.

+If fullrun.py runs on local machine, set MaxProcesses less than 5, or the number recommended by your machine admin.
+If fullrun.py runs on a batch system (like SLURM) MaxProcesses should be set to the number of cpu you set for the batch job.(More on Batch below)

+6. `python fullrun.py` starts the job.

+Remarks:

+1. In the main function, comment out steps that you don't want to run, or add exit(0) after the desired step finish.

+2. You can run step 0, setUp() once and then comment it out, then run fullrun.py again will use the same gbbCalibration/run/workspace folder.

+3. Systematics is set in global variable Systematics, by default only nominal is used.

+4. Json files are produced/dumped in workspace/jsons
+Json with systematics have never been tested, modification is needed in getjson function. (it assumes nominal is always used)